aibyhana/ai-robustness-explorer/README.md

 ## The scenario

 A government agency wants to deploy AI to screen job applications for civil service positions.
 The vendor says it's 92% accurate.
-You're the regulator — should it be deployed?
+You're the regulator.
+Should it be deployed?

 ## Run locally